 - Getting Long-Term Disability (LTD) Benefits for Thoracic Outlet Syndrome

-The process of getting your long-term disability (LTD) benefits for Thoracic Outlet Syndrome can be difficult, time-consuming, and stressful.
+Getting your long-term disability (LTD) benefits for thoracic outlet syndrome (TOS) can be difficult, time-consuming, and stressful.
 You should be able to easily file your claim and start receiving the disability benefits to which you are rightfully entitled.
-Unfortunately, wrongful denials by insurance companies are far too common and the process of appealing […]
+Unfortunately, wrongful denials by insurance companies are far too common and the process of appealing such a […]